Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

 ### Rainfall Distribution Analysis

 ![Distribusi Hujan](Gambar/rainfall_dist.png)
-This shows the dominance of 0 mm values, which account for 45% of the total data.
-Meanwhile, non-zero rainfall values have a distribution that is highly skewed to the right, with a long tail (heavy-tailed) representing moderate to extreme rainfall events. **This is why a two-stage modeling approach is justified**.
+This shows the dominance of 0 mm values, which ***making up for 45% of the total data.*** Meanwhile, non-zero rainfall values have a distribution that is highly skewed to the right, with a long tail (heavy-tailed) representing moderate to extreme rainfall events. ***This is why a two-stage modeling approach is justified.***.

 ---

 ![Boxplot Hujan](Gambar/Boxplot_RR.png)
-The visualization reveals extreme outliers that significantly exceed the rest of the dataset. **This highlights the high number of outliers, further supporting the fact that this dataset is dominated by zeros and exhibits heavy-tailed characteristics.**
+The visualization reveals extreme outliers that significantly exceed the rest of the dataset. ***This highlights the high number of outliers, further supporting the fact that this dataset is dominated by zeros and exhibits heavy-tailed characteristics.***

 ---